wesleynitsckie/times.ch/README.md

 ===========

  This is a just a demo script to show the workings of the phpunit is done.
-The Class can be found in the /src/WesTime.php and the unit test for testing that class cant be found in the tests/ folder
+The Class can be found in the [WesTime.php] (src/WesTime.php) and the unit test for testing that class cant be found [here] (tests/WestTimeTest.php)

  **To run the test use the follow command:**